Event

 The most straightforward way to analyze time series data is by plotting it and observing the characteristics of the data collected.
 Run charts are line charts that show the data points as a function of time.
 The x-axis is the time, and the y-axis is the observed value.

-For our examples of these forecasting methods, we'll be storing the data in a time series collection on a MongoDB Atlas instance.
+For our further examples of time forecasting methods, we'll be storing the data in a time series collection on a MongoDB Atlas instance.
 We're plotting it with MongoDB Charts to better understand the historical data and set us up for better trend analysis.

 Time series data examples